Dr. Pat Farabaugh

 Biography

-Pat teaches courses in media and politics, print, broadcast and digital media, publication layout and design, photojournalism, public speaking and mass communications theory.
-He teaches the Communications Program’s capstone course, Multiplatform Storytelling.
+Pat teaches courses in media and politics, print and broadcast media, publication layout and design, photojournalism, public speaking and mass communications theory.

 Before joining the Communications faculty at Saint Francis in 2011, he taught at Penn State University and Indiana University of Pennsylvania.
-He worked in athletic media relations for 12 years before entering higher education and served as the sports information director at Saint Francis from 1999-2005.
+He worked in athletic media relations before entering higher education and served as the sports information director at Saint Francis from 1999-2005.

-Pat has also contributed to American Sports: A History of Icons, Idols and Ideas (2013) and his research has been published in multiple peer-reviewed academic journals.
-He has served as a peer reviewer for the Journal of Critical Studies in Media Communication and has served on multiple students’ doctoral and honors theses committees.
+Pat is currently working on his fourth book, one tentatively titled Fumbled Opportunity: How Politics and Race Derailed Penn State’s 1969 Football Season.
+He has also contributed to American Sports: A History of Icons, Idols and Ideas (2013) and his research has been published in multiple peer-reviewed academic journals.

-He currently serves as co-chair of Saint Francis’ Middle States Commission on Higher Education Self-Study Team and consults with various organizations on improving communication and connection in the workplace.
+The western Pennsylvania native served as co-chair of Saint Francis' Middle States Commission on Higher Education Self-Study Team from 2022-25 and he co-wrote and edited the University’s 2024 MSCHE Self-Study Report.
+He consults with various organizations on improving communication and connection in the workplace.

 Pat is an active freelance print and broadcast journalist.
-He has written feature stories and opinion essays for numerous news sites, magazines and newspapers.
-He serves as the play-by-play announcer on webstreams of the Saint Francis football and men's basketball teams’ home games.
+He serves as the play-by-play announcer on webstreams of the Saint Francis football and men's basketball teams' home games.

-Pat has volunteered on mission teams that have visited the Dominican Republic and Haiti.
-In addition to his teaching responsibilities within the Communications Program, he also teaches a course in the University’s General Education Curriculum that explores the political and cultural relationship between Haiti and the United States.
+He has served on mission teams that have visited the Dominican Republic and Haiti and is an active volunteer at his church.
+In addition to his teaching responsibilities within the Communications Program, he also teaches a course in the University's Core Curriculum Program that explores the political and cultural relationship between Haiti and the United States.

 He and his wife, Jenna, reside in Indiana, Pennsylvania.
-He has three stepsons: Logan, Jameson and Ethan.
+He has three stepsons.